Using Terraform to host a Static Website on AWS S3

 s3.tf

-In order to use a bucket as a website we need to configure the bucket name as the domain name and to set the bucket acl to “public-read”.
+To use a bucket as a website, we need to configure the bucket name as the domain name and set the bucket ACL appropriately.
+Note that we’re using "public-read" here, but in production, consider using "private" with CloudFront as the only public access point for better security.

 # s3.tf